mrtommyb/ktransit/README.md

 **A simple exoplanet transit modeling tool in python**

 This python package contains routines to create and/or fit a transiting planet model.
 The underlying model is a Fortran implementation of the [Mandel & Agol (2002)] (http://iopscience.iop.org/1538-4357/580/2/L171/fulltext/16756.text.html) limb darkened transit model.
+The code will calculate a full orbital model and eccentricity can be allowed to vary.

+With version 0.3, radial velocity data can now be calcaulted via the model and included in the fit

 Installation
 -------